hijoput4/SharingWare/readme.md

 ### 3- Where do I download clean games?

     Use: https://cs.rin.ru/     -clean steam files, must apply steam emu; latest downloads/versions and obscure steam games available.
-This is the source for repacks 90% of the times.
+This is the source for repacks.
     Use: https://www.game-repack.site
     Use: http://dodi-repacks.site/
     Use: https://gog-games.to/   -or-  ONION (tor browser) http://goggamespyi7b6ybpnpnlwhb4md6owgbijfsuj6z5hesqt3yfyz42rad.onion/     -GOG games catalog.
-It was a good place, but recently got flooded with hentai games and visual novels, and no filter options 😕.
+Check out https://github.com/masterofobzene/UserScriptRepo for the gog-games extension.
     Use: https://steamrip.com/     -Steam games pre-cracked and pre-installed.
 Its basically doing a "repack" of games from cs.rin.ru by applying the steam emu to them.
-    Use: https://fitgirl-repacks.site/     -mostly indie osbcure, girly and dumb games.
-You 'may' find some AAA titles.
+    Use: https://fitgirl-repacks.site/     -mostly indie, girly and dumb games.
+You may find some AAA titles.
 Better use cs.rin.ru and goldberg emu.
+It is what she does after all but with a nice installer.
-    Use: https://forum.torrminatorr.com/    -mostly GoG games (good alternative to gog-games.to)
+    Use: https://forum.torrminatorr.com/    -mostly GoG games (good alternative to gog-games.to) but you need an account.
-    Use: https://vsetop.org/games/     -Russian repacks on torrent
+    Use: https://vsetop.org/games/     -Russian repacks on torrent.
+Nowadays, its like fitgirl's page 😢.
-    Use: https://rlsbb.ru/category/games/     -Russian share of different repacks.
-Also has movies and other stuff.

 [READ MORE ABOUT FITGIRL'S REPACKS](https://github.com/hijoput4/TheBubble/blob/main/OTHERS/fitgirl)